Skip to content

 Flexible formats

-for every client
+For every client

 Sessions are available via secure telehealth for clients anywhere in California, or in-office in Los Angeles upon request.
 Concierge members may additionally arrange sessions in their home, outdoors, or in any community setting of their choosing within Los Angeles and Orange County.